Are you sick of sleep walking through your career?

-Like most people you’re probably sleep walking through your career which is dangerous and here’s why
+Sleep walking through your career is dangerous and here’s why

 - The Black Dog Institute reports that 8 Australians die by their own hand each day and another 30 attempt suicide, with 20 per cent directly linked to their work.
 That means every day 2 people are taking their life and 6 people are attempting to take their life because of their career.

 - Beyond Blue says one in five Australians have taken time off work in the last year because they felt stressed, anxious or depressed.
 Those comments about “taking a mental health day” are no longer a joke.

 - The European Journal of Epidemiology found the risk of having a heart attack is 20 percent higher on a Monday.
 You don’t need a medical degree to know why.